Dikashmashree/Chat-with-database/README.md

 To use ChatWithSql, ensure you have the following installed:

-Python 3.7 or later
+#Python 3.7 or later
-Required Python libraries:
+#Required Python libraries are
-langchain
+# langchain
-openai
+# openai
-pymysql
+# pymysql
-python-dotenv
+# python-dotenv
-Access to an OpenAI API key
+# Access to an OpenAI API key
-MySQL database
+# MySQL database